mattermost/mattermost-plugin-jira/readme.md

 3. Confirm the team URL and channel URL you specified in the Jira webhook URL is in lower case.
 4. For issue updated events, only status changes when the ticket is reopened, or when resolved/closed, and assignee changes are supported.
 If you'd like to see support for additional events, [let us know](https://mattermost.uservoice.com/forums/306457-general).
 5. If you specified a JQL query in your Jira webhook page, paste the JQL to Jira issue search and make sure it returns results.
 If it doesn't, the query may be incorrect.
 Refer to the [Atlassian documentation](https://confluence.atlassian.com/jirasoftwarecloud/advanced-searching-764478330.html) for help.
 6. Use a curl command to make a POST request to the webhook URL.
 If curl command completes with a ``200 OK`` response, the plugin is configured correctly.
-For instance, you can run the following command
+For instance, you can run the following command:

    ```
    curl -v --insecure "https://<your-mattermost-url>/plugins/jira/webhook?secret=<your-secret>&team=<your-team>&channel=<your-channel>&user_id=admin&user_key=admin" --data '{"event":"some_jira_event"}'